STAN Introduction

 • Low EBFMI indicates getting “stuck” in energy sets

-• STAN monitors energy during sampling
+• STAN monitors the Hamiltonian during sampling

 • Insufficiently exploring the posterior